meleu/hascheevos/README.md

 ## installing

-0. Be sure to have all dependencies installed.
-On a Debian based system the command below should install everything you need.
-Probably you already have most of these packages installed and the only new one will be `jq` (it's a tool to parse JSON data):
+0. **Dependencies**: `jq`, `curl`, `unzip`, `gzip` and `p7zip-full`.
+On typical Linux distro you'll probably already have most of these packages installed and the only new one will be `jq` (it's a tool to parse JSON data).
+On a Debian based system the command below should install everything you need:
 ```
 sudo apt-get install jq unzip gzip p7zip-full curl
 ```

 If you're using another Linux distro (or even Cygwin on Windows), the script is still useful for you.
-Just be sure to install the equivalent packages on your system.
+Just be sure to install the equivalent packages on your shell.

 1. Go to the directory where you want to "install" the tool (if unsure, your home directory can be the easiest choice):